Trust Fund Recovery Penalty Investigations

 What You Should Know

-A Trust Fund Recovery Penalty (TFRP) is a civil penalty assessed by the IRS against a party, or parties, deemed responsible and willful for not turning over certain employment taxes to the government in the form of payroll tax deposits.
+If you owe payroll taxes to the IRS, the agency can come after your business assets and your personal assets.
+A Trust Fund Recovery Penalty (TFRP) is a civil penalty assessed by the IRS against a party, or parties, deemed responsible and willful for not turning over certain employment (payroll) taxes to the government in the form of payroll tax deposits.
 These taxes are commonly known as trust fund taxes, because employers are required to hold the taxes “in trust” until they are turned over to the IRS.
-The total unpaid trust fund taxes of a corporation or LLC can be converted to a TFRP against one or more parties, at which time a business tax liability becomes a personal tax liability of the responsible party.
+The total unpaid trust fund taxes of a corporation or LLC can be converted to a TFRP against one or more parties (usually the business owners), at which time a business tax liability becomes a personal tax liability of the responsible party.
+After this occurs, the IRS will begin the collection process against the individual taxpayer.

 How We Can Help